SteamImmediateUpdates/Steam_Immediate_Updates/README.md

 That's it.

-Note: For best results, quite Steam completely before running this script.
+Note: For best results, quit Steam completely before running this script.
 While the script will still sucessfully make the necessary changes, Steam will have trouble recognising these changes if they are made while it is running.